Safety Measures and Risk Assessment

 7. Satellite phone for emergency purpose

 All our climbing and remote area trips are backed up by satellite phone for any emergency purpose.
-Having a connection with outside world at times of emergency is important and thus, we send satellite phone on all our climbing and remote area trips where there are no other means of communications available.
+Having a connection with the outside world at times of emergency is important and thus, we send satellite phone on all our climbing and remote area trips where there are no other means of communications available.

 8. Rescue arrangements